ebourgess/raycast-freshrss/README.md

 ### Search

-The "Search Articles" command provides full-text search across all feeds with a 300ms debounce to avoid excessive API calls.
+The "Search Articles" command fetches articles from the reading-list and filters them client-side across title, summary, author, URL, and feed title, with a 300ms debounce to avoid excessive API calls.
+FreshRSS's Google Reader API does not support server-side search via the `q` parameter.
 Results render through the same `ArticleList` component, so you get the side-by-side preview, keyboard shortcuts, and all article actions automatically.

 ### Caching